michaelmcandrew/civicrm-user-guide-gitbook/email/scheduled-reminders.md

 6. Check 'Send Email' and choose the Template (or create and save one).

-What information you should include in a renewal email will be discussed in *Renewals* in the *CiviMember*section.
+What information you should include in a renewal email will be discussed in *Renewals* in the *CiviMember* section.

-Note: If a member renews, they will receive a new reminder 5 days before their new Membership End Date.
+Note: If a member renews, they will receive their next reminder 5 days before their new Membership End Date.

 ### Chasing members who have not sent membership payments